-Cost: Apipheny is free to try for 30 days and then usd $29/month afterwards (or $228 if you pay for a year which comes out to $19/month.)
+Cost: Apipheny is free to try for 30 days and then USD $8/month or $59/year.
+There's also a lifetime deal available.

 Here's a Youtube demo I made showing you how to use Apipheny to get JSON data into your Google Sheet:

 Supermetrics is a popular marketing reporting and automation tool for PPC, SEO, social and web analytics.
 Supermetrics has integrations with more than 70 different platforms.
 It's one of the go-to choices for agencies.

 Supermetrics has a few different tools, and one of them is a Google Sheets specific add-on that you can install in the G Suite Marketplace.